Tractables/Alea.jl/README.md

 # Detailed Instructions

 We first give an overview of how the artifact is structured and caches results in [Artifact structure](#artifact-structure).
 We then detail how to run the artifact to generate fresh results in [Running the artifact](#running-the-artifact).
-We then explain how to interpret results with respect to the paper's claims in [Interpreting results](#interpreting-results).
+Finally, we describe how to interpret results with respect to the paper's claims in [Interpreting results](#interpreting-results).

 ## Artifact structure